- Academic Credit Courses

 College in the Schools (CIS) is a concurrent enrollment program administered by the College of Continuing Education on the Twin Cities campus of the University of Minnesota (U of M).
 When enrolled in a U of M course through CIS, you are eligible to receive both high school and college credit for your work.

 Want to know more?
-We have created a convenient chart that compares CIS to Advanced Placement, Postsecondary Enrollment Options, and International Baccalaureate programs.
+We have created a convenient chart that compares Concurrent Enrollment to Advanced Placement, Postsecondary Enrollment Options, and International Baccalaureate programs.

 - Are You Ready?